 - 45 Assisted Living apartments

-- 48-bed state-of-the-art skilled nursing center
+- 68-bed state-of-the-art skilled nursing center with short-term and long-term care

 Q: If I become a resident and my spouse has to go to the skilled nursing center or assisted living, what do I do?